AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-cannot-add-new-view.md

 feature: Digital Content and Documents, Work Management
 exl-id: 19fe57f9-fea3-48da-8c82-51e2991958d7
 ---
-# Cannot create view for Documents list
+# Documents: Cannot create view for Documents list

 When a user attempts to create a new view on a Documents list, the screen goes blank, and the user cannot create the view.